Sunday, May 27, 2012

 The summer came to a close, golfing season ended, things tug at you as time passes.

-Aside from a few phone calls, I heard from neither Drew nor Summer Wind until about six months later when Drew called to tell me he just got married - that's right: Summer Wind.
-And I say I could not have been happier for them, though I would have liked to have been there even if it was only a Justice of the Peace affair.
+Aside from a few phone calls, I heard from neither Drew nor Summer Wind until about six months later when Drew called to tell me he had just got married - that's right: Summer Wind.
+Game, Set, Match.
+I can genuinely say I was happy for them, though I would have liked to have been there even if it was only a Justice of the Peace affair.

-I wish the story ended there but it didn't.
-After a month I got out to see them where they were staying.
-It was early evening and Drew, surprising to me, was passed out in a chair by the fire.
-For a smoke, Lisa said she had to go out to the patio because Drew did not allow smoking in the house, again surprise, because that was only one of so many rules they were hard to remember.
-On the darkened patio she told me the marriage was a huge mistake.
-Drew was an alcoholic and violent, she had some bruises to prove it, that she was afraid of him and wanted to know why the hell I hadn't told her because I must have known.
-The truth is, I hadn't known, didn't think I'd ever seen him drink excessively, never drunk.
-Seems some people can hold liquor well and others hide alcoholism well, maybe the same people.
-And I wasn't looking.
-I told her she had to get out, leave at once.
+After about a month I got out to see them where they were staying.
+It was an early evening and Drew, surprising to me, was passed out in a chair by the fire.
+For a smoke, Lisa said she had to go out to the patio because one of the things Drew did not allow was smoking in the house.
+That was only one of so many prohibitions that Summer Wind said they were hard to remember them all.
+On the darkened patio she told me the marriage had been a mistake, that she was afraid of him because Drew was an alcoholic and violent, that she had bruises to prove it.
+She wanted to know why I hadn't told her about him because I must have known.
+The truth is, I hadn't known, didn't think I'd ever seen him drink excessively, and had never seen him drunk.
+It seems some people can hold liquor well and others hide alcoholism well, maybe the same people.
+And then I wasn't looking, or worse, had I been in a haze myself to not be able to notice.
+I told her she had to get out, leave him, to leave at once.

-A few weeks later his brother called to say Drew was in jail and Lisa was in hospital - domestic violence, broken arm, battered face.
-About the worst thing I have ever had to do was stand by a bedside and visualize the arm of that huge serve and look at what it had done.
-She said that if they could put her back together, she wanted a clean start, to get away.
-Marriage lasted seven weeks.
+A few weeks later, Drew's brother called to say Drew was in jail and Lisa was in hospital - domestic violence, with a broken arm and battered face.
+The worst thing I have ever had to do was stand by a bedside and visualize the arm of that huge serve and see what it had done.
+She said that if they could put her back together, she wanted a clean start, to get away, from everything.
+The marriage had lasted seven weeks.

-Leaving the hospital, I thought of the appalling waste and loss, for all of us.
-I thought of the collection of tennis trophies from a long career... how friendships can turn, how things can end badly - and about alcohol.
+Leaving the hospital, I thought of the appallingly bitter waste and loss, of a collection of tennis trophies from a long career... how friendships can turn, can end badly.

 It was seven or eight months later Drew's brother called again to say he had just heard from Summer Wind.
 He told me that she was living in northern California, near the Oregon state line and that he was a new uncle.
 He said Lisa's pregnancy had survived the beating and that she had a new daughter, Katherine Rose - that both were doing well.

-He almost forgot he was to tell me that Katie's Indian name is Summer Song, named after all those little songs, little poems written to her mother that summer, one of which is hung on a bedroom wall out there somewhere in California, near the Oregon border.
+He almost forgot he was to tell me that Katie's Indian name is Summer Song, named after all those little songs, little poems written to her mother that summer, one of which might be hanging on a bedroom wall out there somewhere in California, near the Oregon border.

 That sustains me.
 Forget Smiley's books and music.
 But he was right about the light.